timrobertsusa/iac-meetup/README.md

 VSCODE and SSMS are used as the IDEs for demonstrations.
 GitHub is used as a repository for code and versioning.
 Codespaces are used.
 Local and remote cloud resources are included.

-The sample database developed "Customers, Products, Orders, OrderDeatil, ShipTioAddresses) is kept simple on purpose to understand and demonstrate the Copilot Prompting iterations.
+The sample database developed "Customers, Products, Orders, OrderDetail, ShipTioAddresses) is kept simple on purpose to understand and demonstrate the Copilot Prompting iterations.
 We will develop a database and then move it to a cloud resource for development, locked down public access other than for specific public IPs.